zzzprojects/docs/dynamic-linq.net/pages/getting-started/08-expression-language.md

  - seq.Sum(selector)
  - seq.Average(selector)

-In the predicate and selector expressions, the members of the current instance for that sequence operator are automatically in scope, and the instance itself can be referenced using the keyword “it”.
+In the predicate and selector expressions, the members of the current instance for that sequence operator are automatically in scope, and the instance itself can be referenced using the keyword `it`.

 ```csharp
 using (var context = new EntityContext())